Skip to main content

 Combining Patterns — Real-World Example

 The power of these patterns comes from combining them.
-Here's a realistic scenario I've built variations of for multiple clients: a customer support pipeline that classifies incoming tickets, routes them to specialised handlers, and falls back to a generic handler if the specialised chain fails.
+Here's a realistic scenario I've built variations of for multiple clients: a customer support pipeline that handles incoming tickets end-to-end.

 Full support pipeline: classify, route, fallback, batch